AceCentre/SpeakBook/README.md

 4. There’s usually tweaks to be made around how we do the e-Tran frame and finger spelling page.
 At that stage we just have a email chat about the best way forward.
 Some languages don’t bother to use all their letters - or we ignore the numbers.
 Lots of things we can do.
 And feel free to change things like the static words like “I feel hot” to something more regional.
 5.  *Lastly** - we translate the printing instructions page.
 That’s just a text or word file you can [send me](mailto:wwade@acecentre.org.uk).
 Example [here](https://speakbook.netlify.app/speakbook/printing-instructions.pdf)

+## I want it to do _____ or can it print upside down?

+[Get in touch with the team](mailto:wwade@acecentre.org.uk) if you have a special request.
+We occasionally do sprints of work on SpeakBook to add new features.
+Alternatively look at the current
+[Issues here](https://github.com/acecentre/SpeakBook/issues).
+We welcome code changes and pull requests!

 **Urgent needs**
 - Need translations for a [printed instructions sheet ](https://acecentre.org.uk/wp-content/uploads/2018/11/Printing-Instructions1.pdf)
-- More serious coding issues see the queue [ here](https://github.com/acecentre/SpeakBook/issues).
+- More serious coding issues see the queue [here](https://github.com/acecentre/SpeakBook/issues).

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/) [![OpenAAC](https://img.shields.io/badge/OpenAAC-💬-red?style=plastic&logoWidth=40&link=https://www.openaac.org)](https://img.shields.io/badge/OpenAAC-💬-red?style=plastic&logoWidth=40&link=https://www.openaac.org) [![Netlify Status](https://api.netlify.com/api/v1/badges/e7e4b2ad-fd21-4239-8141-ea608482fea7/deploy-status)](https://app.netlify.com/sites/speakbook/deploys)

 ## Technical Background

 This is simply a Vue.js themed template with some scripts to generate a PDF of the html document that is created.
 Its designed for chrome as chrome does the PDF generation.
 We use [PO language strings](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html) in this project.
 On each markdown file we have a ``text:`` field where there is a list of strings available to the page.
 This means you can separate the design logic from the language information.
 We have some scripts to aid this process.
 A Markdown->PO script to create a PO file from a file - and then a PO->Markdown script that applies new language strings to a markdown file.

+We also have a very natty script that uses Google translate to make a new po file..
+See below

 ### Layout